 Sign up or sign in to Create at this address:

 Once you've signed in, you'll be on your Projects Page.
-From here you can start a project by clicking the New Project button on the top right hand side of the screen.
+From here you can start a project by clicking the Create a video button on the top left hand side of the screen.